 In an article titled “Canada needs to boost its clean technology sector,” The Globe & Mail writes that “resources like Cleantech Commons are essential in moving Canada up the commercialization ranks, and to bolster its reputation for innovation.”

 “Cleantech Commons,” The Globe writes, “is a research park designed to boost collaboration between private industry and the academic community.”

 It quotes Cleantech Commons executive director, Martin Yuill, saying “we [are] building a cluster of scalable growth companies in the areas of clean, green and low-carbon technology development.”

-In a follow-up interview, Yuill told the Trent Office of Research and Innovation that while Trent is a well-recognized centre of education and research excellence, Cleantech Commons will build on those strengths by forging cross-disciplinary linkages between education, research, industry, and entrepreneurial talent to drive innovation in the clean technology sector.
+In a follow-up interview, Yuill told the Trent Office of Research and Innovation that while Trent is a well-recognized centre of education and research excellence, Cleantech Commons will build on those strengths by forging cross-disciplinary linkages between education, research, industry, and entrepreneurial talent to advance innovation in the clean technology sector.

 “Cleantech Commons,” he explained, “provides a location for businesses to work alongside Trent’s world-leading researchers and students to explore practical solutions to current and future energy, environment, and climate challenges.”

 Yuill describes these as “the innovations that will transform entire economies, local societies, and individual lives.”

 The research park will also provide spaces where students, academics, entrepreneurs and established companies will be able to collaborate to explore new ideas, develop prototype designs and engage in the out-of-the-box thinking that drives innovation and technological advancement and will forge new clean, green, low-carbon, and sustainable products and services.

 Innovation, Yuill firmly believes, is often serendipitous and results from harnessing skills and expertise that is cross-disciplinary.